Amadeo0312/Automated-Mandible-Segmentation/README.md

 ![alt text](https://github.com/Amadeo0312/Automated-Mandible-Segmentation/blob/main/ReadMe-Images/introduction.png)
 ## How to Use:

-  ### UNet-R
+  ### 2D UNet

-Follow these steps to set up and run the UNet-R project:
+Follow these steps to set up and run the 2D UNet project:

 1. **Install the requirements**
    Use the command below to install the necessary libraries from the requirements file: